cityTesting/citytesting.github.io/_posts/2023-03-05-Wiremock-Stateful-Behaviour.md

 categories: [wiremock, api]
 ---

-WWhen working with third-party APIs, it's not uncommon to receive different responses when calling the same endpoint.
+When working with third-party APIs, it's not uncommon to receive different responses when calling the same endpoint.
 This can make it difficult to test the integration of our system with theirs.
 To simulate these behaviors and test our system's response to them, we can use WireMock.

 WireMock has a stateful behavior that allows us to simulate these scenarios.
 To do this, we need to create two mappings.
 The first mapping sets the scenario name and new scenario state to "Fail second attempt" and "firstAttempt", respectively.
 It also sets the request method to GET and the URL to "/invoices".
 The response status is set to 400.